Najib002/Portofolio/README.md

 # Portofolio
-A bunch of Nazhif Alfarizi's project
+A bunch of Nazhif Alfarizi's projects